filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 ## Change Motivation

-Currently, all actors on the Filecoin Network are immutable once deployed.
-To modify the underlying actor code, such as fixing a security bug, the following steps are required:
+Currently, the code associated with all actors on the Filecoin Network are immutable once deployed.
+To modify the actor code, such as fixing a security bug, the following steps are required:
 1. Deploy a new actor with the corrected code.
 2. Migrate all state from the previous actor to the new one.
 3. Update all other actors interacting with the old actor to use the new actor.

 By adding support for upgradable actors, deployed actors can easily upgrade their code and no longer need to go through the series of steps mentioned above.

-This also simplifies the upgrade process for builtin actors.
-Currently, any changes made to the builtin actors require a network upgrade, a new Lotus version, and collaboration with the network to push the new version to production.
-This is a time consuming and manual process.
-However, with upgradable actors, we can instead deploy a new code to the builtin actors allowing the changes to be pushed to production almost instantly and does not require a new network upgrade or new Lotus version.
+This FIP is also motivated by the `f4` extensible address class which was introduced in [FIP-0048] and required special "placeholder" actors to support interactions with addresses that do not yet exist on-chain.
+With upgradable actors we can simplify this address class and remove these placeholder actors completely and instead deploy real actors and upgrade their code on first send.

+Furthermore, this FIP paves the way for moving more network upgrade logic on-chain in the future, enabling a more seamless process for implementing critical updates and ensuring the continuous improvement of the Filecoin Network.

 ## Specification